-At some point in the workplace, employers have to fire employees.
-Termination of employment is a necessary part of any business.
-Our free employment termination letter can help you simplify this process.
+An Employment Termination Letter is used when you want to give formal notice to an employee that they are being fired or laid off.
+Termination of employment is a necessary part of any business and the responsibility falls on the employer.
+Our free Employment Termination Letter can help you simplify this process.
 It will guide you on everything you need to consider when structuring a termination letter, eliminating any risks of disputes and misunderstandings.

 What is an Employment Termination Letter?